 Video conferencing allows team members to have a seat at the meeting from wherever they are.
 So if your team includes teleworkers, people located at another campus or coworkers who travel regularly, a video conferencing solution is a smart investment to maintain your group collaboration and connection.
 When equipping your huddle room with video conferencing, be sure to look for a solution that’s easy to manage and use, meets your security and reliability requirements, and above all else, helps your teams feel as connected as possible.
 Lifesize Dash™ kits are huddle room solutions designed for device flexibility, while Lifesize® Icon 300™ gives you a proven all-in-one solution with 4K full-motion content sharing for a premiere huddle room experience.

 Lifesize can help keep video conferencing equipment manageable for any huddle room, all while providing clear audio and video technology and empowering workers to collaborate in an efficient environment.

 Ready to get started with Lifesize huddle rooms?

 At Lifesize, everything we do is designed, built and supported to make the user experience excellent and effortless from day one.
 After more than fifteen years of developing huddle room and conference room systems, wireless meeting room presentation devices, video conferencing apps and the global cloud network that ties it all together, we don’t settle for anything less than amazing.
 Lifesize delivers an unmatched unified meeting experience that you can trust to work the first time, every time.
-Schedule a demo with a Lifesize video conferencing expert to see a Lifesize huddle room solution in action.
+Schedule a demo with a Lifesize video conferencing expert or set up your free account to see a Lifesize huddle room solution in action.